Xicocc/TBA/README.md

 The folder [`DemoData/`](DemoData) contains synthetic examples for testing:

-- Excel sheet — structured input required for the app to work.
+- **Excel sheet** — structured input required for the app to work (JSON file can also be used as input)

-- JSON file — app state file (saved when closing, if user chooses).
+- **JSON file** — app state file (saved when closing, if user chooses)

-- PDF file — exported directly from the app, ready to print/distribute.
+- **PDF file** — exported directly from the app, ready to print/distribute

-When using your own Excel, make sure to match the column structure of the demo file.
+When using your own Excel, make sure to match the column structure of the demo file

 <a id="Screenshots"></a>
 ## 📸 Screenshots